fatmcgav/fatmcgav-netapp/docs/igroup_create_destroy.md

   1. Create

-     The create method creates the iGroup as per the parameters specified in the definition.
+     This method creates the iGroup as per the parameters specified in the definition.

   2. Destroy

-     The destroy method removes the iGroup from the storage device.
+     The method removes the iGroup from the storage device.

 # -------------------------------------------------------------------------